-Use formating to structure your concepts and advance your message.
+Use formatting to structure your concepts and advance your message.

 Use these sparingly when they are needed.